aisgbnok/provisioning/README.md

 ## Provisioning 4.0

 The plan for delivering Provisioning 4.0 is in progress and will be updated as the project continues to develop.
-The goal is to finish _Provisioning Alignment_ which will largely clean up this repo, then work can begin on v4.
-The goal of v4 is largely an extension of _Provisioning Alignment_, however with a clearer mission to improve the packages themselves.

-_Provisioning Alignment_'s goal is to clean up and add documentation for what is already present. v4's goal is to rewrite the packages for efficiency and introduce possibly breaking changes to improve long-term maintainability.
+The goal of v4 is to improve the packages themselves by rewriting for efficiency and introduce changes to improve long-term maintainability.

 ## License & Contribution